autkucakan/FRCUltra/README.md

 ## Acknowledgments

+- #9029 Team NF
 - FIRST Robotics Competition
-- FIRST API Documentation Team
-- #9029 Team NF
 - All contributing FRC teams

 ## Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support, please open an issue in the GitHub repository or contact me.